 Slate boards can add a rustic or earthy vibe to your photos, although they can be prone to chipping and shattering so they may not be the most durable option.

-5. Foam Boards
+5. Foam boards

 Foam boards are a popular choice for food photographers, particularly for those who are just starting out or working on a budget.
 White foam boards are a great option for flat-lay photography, which is a type of photography where the subject is photographed from above, usually with a wide-angle lens.
 This can create an interesting and unique perspective for food photography, and foam boards are a useful tool for creating a clean and even background.